C++ API

 Unmanaged child processes stop execution whenever a function from the UntitledExec library is called

-If you know how Unix operates you know that the job of this library is to run fork and exec.
-Well if you have ever wondered why creating a process on Unix based systems is using a function called fork, it's because under the hood a process is like a thread that executes the same assembly from the time the application forked but has a different memory space.
+If you know how Unix operates, you know that the job of this library is to run fork and exec.
+Well, if you have ever wondered why creating a process on Unix based systems is using a function called fork, it's because under the hood, a process is like a thread that executes the same assembly from the time the application forked, but with a different memory space.

 Why is this important to mention here?
-Well our Unix API has a PID manager that keeps track of active process IDs, however the issue comes when your application forks.
-In most cases you are probably going to make your application use fork in a way where the child is always busy so that no further assembly is executed, however if this isn't the case our library WILL break your unmanaged child's functionality.
+Our Unix API has a PID manager that keeps track of active process IDs, however an issue might arise, when your application forks.
+In most cases, you are probably going to make your application use fork in a way, where the child is always busy, so that no further assembly is executed.
+However, if this isn't the case our library WILL break your unmanaged child's functionality.